YOWCT/Digital-Government-Civic-Tech-Open-Curriculum/Insurgency/slides.md

 # Activity (Part 2)

-- Find ONE partner -- someone you don't work with, for obvious reasons.
+- Find 1 partner — someone you don't already work with.
  - Share which team you picked, and which approach you ranked 4th.
-Then describe the past failure and future opportunity.
+Then describe past failure/future opportunity.
 [5m ea, 10m total]
 - Go deeper, asking these questions (or others) of each other: [5m ea, 10m total]
  - Is this holding your team back?
  - Who are the key people who'd need to be convinced (to lead, or to not block)?
- - What could you do/say to influence those people?
+ - What could you do/say to influence them?
  - Capture suggestions, insights, and blockers.
-(To potentially share back with the group.)
+(To potentially to share)
 - Report back.
 [10m]

 ## Insurgency: